kaitlynabdo/pokedex-demo/docs/labeling.md

 # Labeling a custom dataset using Label Studio
-Label Studio's open-source solution comes containarized.
+Label Studio's open-source solution comes containerized.
 That's why we will need to use OpenShift Virtualization to make it work in our OpenShift node.
 This instance will allow us to create, run and manage virtual machines and virtualized workloads.

 ## OpenShift Virtualization installation
 It's time to proceed with the Virtualization installation.
 In our Web Console, we need to navigate to the "**Operators**" tab and select "**OperatorHub**".
 In the search box type `Virtualization` and the operator we are looking for will appear.
 Select it and click on "**Install**" on the right side of the screen.
 The next page will allow us to modify some configuration parameters, but in this case we can proceed with the default ones.
 Press "**Install**" again and wait until the installation finishes.